How to Grow Garlic

 • Stiff-neck garlic - A single ring of cloves around a solid central stem.
 This is apparently the hardiest type.

-• Soft neck garlic - This is the kind sold in grocery stores.
-Not as hardy as a stiff neck garlic depending on the type
+• Soft neck garlic – This is the kind sold in grocery stores.
+Not as hardy as stiff neck garlic depending on the type

 • Elephant Garlic - Produces fewer but larger cloves.
 This is actually a type of leek and not as hardy as true garlic.

-What I plant is just a soft neck garlic from the grocery store.
-Next year I'll plant from the crop I grew this year.
-Sustainable.
-That is good!
-I have not tried this yet but from what I understand garlic will actually adapt to your conditions.
+I’ve read that garlic will actually adapt to your conditions.
 If you plant the largest cloves from this year, next year the cloves will be healthier too.
 Do this from year to year and your garlic will be adapted to your soil conditions.
 Sounds good to me!

 Planting Garlic: